imightbelosthere/KillerHomeLab-ARM/Deployments/Deploy-SCEP-with-Intune-Infrastructure.md

 - NDESOSSku.
 Select 2022-Datacenter (Windows 2022), 2019-Datacenter (Windows 2019), 2016-Datacenter (Windows 2016) or 2012-R2-Datacenter (Windows 2012 R2) NDES OS Sku
 - NDESOSVersion.
 The default is Latest however a specific OS Version can be entired based on the above OS Sku.
 - NDESVMSize.
 Enter a Valid VM Size based on which Region the VM is deployed.
-- WAPOSSku.
-Select 2022-Datacenter (Windows 2022), 2019-Datacenter (Windows 2019), 2016-Datacenter (Windows 2016) or 2012-R2-Datacenter (Windows 2012 R2) WAP OS Sku
-- WAPOSVersion.
-The default is Latest however a specific OS Version can be entired based on the above OS Sku.
-- WAP1VMSize.
-Enter a Valid VM Size based on which Region the VM is deployed.